 |West Devon Way||35 miles (57 km)||Explore the western edge of the Dartmoor National Park on this walk through beautiful Devon.|

 The route begins in Okehampton and passes through Sourton, Lydford, Mary Tavy, Tavistock and Bickleigh before finishing in the maritime city of Plymouth.

 Trail highlights include the picturesque Meldon Reservoir and the town of Lydford with its noteworthy castle and nearby Lydford Gorge.
-There are also lovely waterside stretches along the River Tavy near Tavistock and along the River Plym into Plymouth.
+Near Tavistock you visit Double Waters, a lovely spot where the River Walkham meets the River Tavy.
+View Full Details>>

 |Yelverton Garden House||2 miles (4 km)||This walk takes you to the beautiful Garden House from Yelverton in the Dartmoor National Park.
 Located in Buckland Monachorum it is the perfect location for an afternoon stroll in simply stunning surroundings.
 View Full Details>>|